 12. Pursuant to RCW 36.70A.106, the draft Ordinance was forwarded to the Department of Commerce - Growth Management Services on November 22, 2022.
 13. State Environmental Policy Act Review will occur for the 2024 Comprehensive Plan updates as a whole, including this draft Parks Element, at a later date.
 SEPA Determination will be required prior to final adoption by Council of the Comprehensive Plan.
 14. A public hearing was held at a joint meeting of the Parks Commission and Planning Commission on February 15, 2023.
 A notice for this Public Hearing was published in the Valley Record on February 3, 2023.
-Comments were received (....TBD) and are attached hereto as Exhibit C.
+Comments were received and are attached hereto as Exhibit C. Amendments were prepared based on comments received.